pranabsarkar/Conll_task/README.md

 ## **Model Architecture**

 I have created 3 different models for the different tasks thus I have used a simple deep learning model architecture to train the models.
+We can find the model's architecture inside the `models.py` file.
 Model Summary: